alphagov/govuk-design-system/src/components/back-link/index.md

 {% call wcagNote({id: "wcag-avoid-information-reentry"}) %}

 <p>If a user decides to go back to a previous page, make sure information they have already entered is pre-populated.</p>
 <p>Do not pre-populate if the information is no longer valid, or when pre-populating would be a major safety or security concern.
-This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html">3.3.7 Redundant entry</a>.</p>
+This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html">WCAG 2.2 success criterion 3.3.7 Redundant entry</a>.</p>
 {% endcall %}

 {% call wcagNote({id: "wcag-interact-back-links"}) %}

-<p>Make sure no other interactive elements are too close to the back link.
-This is to make sure users can easily interact with the back link.
-This relates to WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">2.5.8 Target size (minimum)</a>.</p>
+<p>Make sure no other interactive elements are too close to the Back link component.
+This is to make sure users can easily interact with it.
+This relates to <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">WCAG 2.2 success criterion 2.5.8 Target size (minimum)</a>.</p>
 {% endcall %}

 Where possible, ensure the back link works even when JavaScript is not available.
 If this is not possible, you should hide the back link when JavaScript is not available.